jamesrcutmore/Quiz-game1/README.md

 ## Manually Testing Functionality
 ### Navigation Buttons
-+ Went to each page individually and clicked each button to make sure that they navigate to the correct place.
++ Tested each page individually and clicked each button to make sure that they navigate to the correct place.
-+ Went to each page individually on desktop and hovered over each button to make sure that the ```:hover``` class is applied to all.
++ Tested each page individually on desktop and hovered over each button to make sure that Hover over is applied .
-+ Went to each page individually on mobile and made sure ```:hover``` isn't applied.
++ Tested each page individually on mobile and made sure hover over isn't applied.
 ### Home Button
 + Home buttton tested and working correctley.
 ### Play Again